Photo by Jay Kenton Manning

 * A lover of all that is newsworthy, historic, musical, heart-warming, kitty-catish, or super-duper weird.

-* A traveler who enjoys a backpack slung over my shoulder, a chunk of cheese to eat on the train, and a stout beer waiting for me at the other end.
+* A traveler who enjoys a backpack slung over a shoulder, a chunk of cheese to eat on the train, and a stout beer waiting at the other end.

 * At nineteen I moved from Maryland to California to become an actress.